jonhadfield/easeprobe/docs/Manual.md

 compress: true # compress. default: true
 ```

-If `self_rotate` is `false`, EaseProbe will not rotate the log, and the log file will have to be rotated by a 3rd-party tool (such as `logrotate`) or manually by the administrator.
+If `self_rotate` is `false`, GuardianProbe will not rotate the log, and the log file will have to be rotated by a 3rd-party tool (such as `logrotate`) or manually by the administrator.

 ```shell
 mv /path/to/easeprobe.log /path/to/easeprobe.log.0
 kill -HUP `cat /path/to/easeprobe.pid`
 ```

-EaseProbe accepts the `HUP` signal to rotate the log.
+GuardianProbe accepts the `HUP` signal to rotate the log.

 # 6. Prometheus Metrics Exporter

-EaseProbe supports Prometheus metrics exporter.
+GuardianProbe supports Prometheus metrics exporter.
 The Prometheus endpoint is `http://localhost:8181/metrics` by default.

 The following snapshot is the Grafana panel for host CPU metrics